Cabernet Sauvignon: A noble grape

 - 96 Points, Halliday Wine Companion 2024

-Evans & Tate 2019 Redbrook Estate Cabernet Merlot
+Evans & Tate 2020 Redbrook Estate Cabernet Merlot

-Deep Woods Estate 2020 Ebony Cabernet Shiraz
+Deep Woods Estate 2021 Cabernet Merlot

 Browse all Fogarty Wine Group Cabernet Sauvignon wines and blends here and be sure to celebrate International Cabernet Sauvignon Day with a glass of wine and some delicious food!